As an HR leader, you’ve taken steps to bring diversity and inclusion to the top of your company’s agenda.

 My manager handles diversity matters appropriately and demonstrates a commitment to diversity and inclusion.

-One of the most insidious causes of turnover is microaggressions.
+One of the most insidious causes of high turnover is microaggressions.

 According to psychology professor Kevin Nadal, microaggressions are “the everyday, subtle, intentional — and oftentimes unintentional — interactions or behaviors that communicate some sort of bias toward historically marginalized groups.”